PantherML/how-to-build-a-coding-agent/README.md

 - Tool definition and schema generation
 - Tool execution and result handling

-**Key Learning**: How to implement and register tools, handle tool calls from Claude.
+**Key Learning**: How to implement and register tools, then handle tool calls from Claude.

 **Usage**:
 ```bash